punktiert/Generative-Matter-V3/README.md

 You may share and adapt the data for **non-commercial** purposes, with **attribution**.
 See [`LICENSE`](LICENSE) for the full legal code, and [SCHEMA.md](SCHEMA.md) for how to attribute.
 For commercial licensing, contact the author.

-The project began in 2023 in the *Architecture Computation* seminar; **Catherine Graubard** deepened it in her master's thesis and co-authored the founding ACADIA paper.
-With thanks to the GNoME team at Google DeepMind for releasing the corpus on which all of this stands.